 Marriage can become monotonous if you aren’t careful.
 One day blends into the next one, then all of a sudden, it’s 50 years down the line and you’re lucky if you can still hear or see each other.

-To break the monotony up, happy couples surprise their loved one with an unexpected gift or act of kindness from time to time.
-They know that if they just go through the motions, their old “go to” moves will lose their flavor fast.
+To break the monotony up, happy couples surprise their loved ones with an unexpected gift or act of kindness from time to time.
+They know that if they just go through the motions, their old “go-to” moves will lose their flavor fast.